techidaily/site-win11-tips/source/_posts/immediate-actions-for-disabled-windows-update-service.md

  From there, follow the on-screen prompts to complete the process.
 After that, the Windows Update service should appear as before.

  Using the Settings app isn't the only way to reset Windows.
-If you want to take a different approach, check out these[various methods to factory reset your Windows computer](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) .
+If you want to take a different approach, check out these [various methods to factory reset your Windows computer](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) .

 ## Restoring the Missing Windows Update Service